gatepoet/LLM-Guide/README.md

 ## Using MLC_LLM for Inference

 MLC_LLM is an efficient and scalable tool for inference.
 It supports a variety of hardware platforms and inference backends, and can run large language models on personal devices.
 MLC_LLM's capabilities include handling large amounts of data, complex computations, and more.

 MLC_LLM is a library developed by MLC AI that facilitates hardware-accelerated inference for large language models.
 It supports a variety of hardware platforms and inference backends, including Vulkan.

+MLC_LLM's compatibility with a wide range of models and its optimization for Vulkan make it an excellent choice for deploying the converted and quantized GPT4All-13b-snoozy model.
+With MLC_LLM and Vulkan, you can achieve high-speed, high-quality inference, making your application more responsive and effective.

 To utilize MLC_LLM for inference with the GPT4All-13b-snoozy model, the first step involves importing the model into MLC_LLM using the `generate.py` script provided in the MLC_LLM GitHub repository.
 Following this, MLC_LLM needs to be configured to use Vulkan for inference using the `build.py` script.
 The final step involves executing the model on the target hardware platform using the `run.py` script.